shmel4k/DeleteK/README.md

 # DeleteK

-This is a code example.
-Aim: to delete the k-th element in a one-way list.
+To delete the k-th element in a one-way list.
 C-only.
+Completed example.